frank-neuro/frankneuro-bioinformatics/README.md

 Specific Design: Engineered to minimize primer-dimer formation, non-specific binding in high-sensitivity qPCR/PCR workflows.
 Streamlit Interface: Features a web-native UI for rapid iteration in the lab.

 3. Fasta Converter (fasta.py).
 A high-integrity utility for sanitizing and converting Genbank and raw sequence data into standardized FASTA formats for downstream bioinformatics pipelines.
 Data Integrity: Automates the removal of artifacts and formatting inconsistencies that often plague "wet-lab" sequence exports.
 Pipeline Ready: Outputs clean, header-standardized files ready for BLAST or alignment software.
-The converted sequence delineated exon/intron boundaries with exons in UPPERCASE and introns in lowercase, which serves as an input for processing in Primer Designer.
+The converted sequence delineates exon/intron boundaries with exons in UPPERCASE and introns in lowercase, which serves as an input for processing in Primer Designer.

 🚀 Installation & Usage